ValkA/BraceletIOT/README.md

 # Bracelet 101
 ![alt tag](https://github.com/ValkA/BraceletIOT/raw/master/image1.jpg)

-This is the repository of "Bracelet 101", a POC of smart bracelet for Medical Corps that is attached to an injured person in order to record meidcal events (i.e injection of morphine, wearing a tourniquet etc...).
+This is the repository of "Bracelet 101", a POC of smart bracelet for Medical Corps that is attached to an injured person in order to record medical events (i.e injection of morphine, wearing a tourniquet etc...).

 The bracelet uses NFC to register events in the field and Bluetooth to communicate later with an Android device that is held by a doctor at hospital or at the battalion aid station.